min69u/Reforestation/README.md

-## Why do bees hum?
-Because they don't know the words.
+## I couldn't get a reservation at the library.
+They were completely booked.